Michelangelo Pistoletto was born in Biella in 1933. His artistic

 in Political Science.
 On that occasion the artist publicly announced

 the most recent phase of his work, Third Paradise, whose symbol is a reconfiguration of the mathematical sign for infinity conceived by the artist in 2003.
 From

 2007, with the collaboration between Pistoletto and the musician Gianna

 Nannini, curated by RAM Radioartemobile, the Third

-Paradise evolved into a multimedia work in progress.
+Paradise evolved into a collective and participatory work of art.

 In 2007, in Jerusalem, Pistoletto was awarded the Wolf Foundation